Hunt Kafue Lechwe in Zambia

 Medication, Medical Insurance & Evacuation

 The deposit to book this hunt and reserve dates is 50% of the package and any observer fees.
-The balance of the safari is due in cash or by wire transfer prior to departing camp.
+The balance of the safari is due in cash or by wire transfer before departing camp.

-No refund of the deposit will be made if the safari is cancelled 9 months or less prior to commencement.
+No refund of the deposit will be made if the safari is cancelled 9 months or less before the commencement of the safari.

 Hunt # ZA-BB-Kafue Lechwe